Advertiser Disclosure

 Your credit utilization ratio is a critical factor in your credit score.
 It represents the percentage of your total available credit that you're using.
 Here's how to manage it effectively:

-• Keep Utilization Below 30%: Aim to use less than 30% of your available credit on each card.
+• Keep utilization below 30%: Aim to use less than 30% of your available credit on each card.

-• Spread Your Spending: If you have multiple credit cards, distribute your spending across them to keep individual utilization rates low.
+• Spread your spending: If you have multiple credit cards, distribute your spending across them to keep individual utilization rates low.

-• Increase Your Credit Limits: Requesting a higher credit limit (without increasing your spending) can lower your utilization ratio.
+• Increase your credit limits: Requesting a higher credit limit (without increasing your spending) can lower your utilization ratio.

-• Pay Balances More Frequently: Instead of waiting until the statement date, make multiple payments throughout the month to keep your balance low.
+• Pay balances more frequently: Instead of waiting until the statement date, make multiple payments throughout the month to keep your balance low.

 5. Avoid credit card fraud

 Our fourth point revolves around a crucial issue — credit card fraud.
 It's a real and present danger, but with a bit of knowledge, you can protect yourself.
 Your credit card's a vault, keep it locked!
-Credit card fraud can seriously derail your financial plans.
-So, take these steps seriously to keep your hard-earned college funds secure.

 • Monitor your statements regularly: Check your transactions frequently to spot any unauthorized activity early.